Nanga Parbat: Appearances in literature and film

 Jonathan Neale wrote a book about the 1934 climbing season on Nanga Parbat called Tigers of the Snow.
 He interviewed many old Sherpas, including Ang Tsering, the last man off Nanga Parbat alive in 1934.
-The book attempts to narrate what went wrong on the expedition, set against mountaineering history of the early twentieth century, the background of German politics in the 1930s, and the hardship and passion of life in the Sherpa valleys.
+The book attempts to narrate what went wrong on the expedition, set against the mountaineering history of the early twentieth century, the background of German politics in the 1930s, and the hardship and passion of life in the Sherpa valleys.

+The 1953 documentary Nanga Parbat 1953 was filmed and directed by cinematographer Hans Ertl, who participated in the expedition and climbed to camp 5 (6500m).
+Nanga Parbat is a movie by Joseph Vilsmaier about the 1970 expedition of brothers Günther Messner and Reinhold Messner.
+Donald Shebib's 1986 film The Climb covers the story of Hermann Buhl making the first ascent.
+A 2021 documentary records the background for the 2019 Nardi/Ballard attempt.

+Jean-Jacques Annaud's 1997 film Seven Years in Tibet opens with Heinrich Harrer's obsession to climb Nanga Parbat at the beginning of World War II.